| Prev | User's Guide | Next |

 Note

-.
+This utility can only be run by user accounts belonging to grouppvsw.
 See Getting Started with Pervasive.SQL (Server edition) for information on Pervasive.SQL Linux utilities and user accounts.

 - To create an empty database, use the following at the command line: